|Climber||Suggested Grade||Date of Ascent||Notes|

-The first 7 meters of the route begins with about 15 powerful compression moves of 8b climbing out of the 40° cave to reach the crux section on the headwall.
-The crux sequence then involves a 4 move boulder problem at a difficulty of 8B+, with a single move of at least 8B on its own.
-Whilst this move, involving a sharp two-finger crimp, a high right heel and massive reach to a sloping wide pinch, was possible for Ondra in isolation, it became significantly more difficult when linking up with the start sequence.
+The first 7 meters of the route begins with about 15 powerful compression moves of 8b climbing out of the 40°cave to reach the crux section on the headwall.
+The crux sequence then involves a 4-move boulder problem at a difficulty of 8B+, with a single move of at least 8b on its own.
+Whilst this move, involving a sharp two-finger crimp, a high right heel and a massive reach to a sloping wide pinch was possible for Ondra in isolation, it became significantly more difficult when linking up with the start sequence.
 After the crux, it’s a few moves of 6a to the chains.

 After bolting the line and putting in a few burns, Ondra wrote the project off as an impossibility.
-Three years later, he himself whilst making it through the crux section, and realized an ascent of the elusive line might be possible.
-Despite this early success working the crux, when it came to linking the moves sections together, it spiraled into the multiple-year long battle to clip the chains.
+Three years later, whilst making it through the crux section, and realized an ascent of the elusive line might be possible.
+Despite this early success working the crux, when it came to linking the moves sections together, it spiraled into the multiple-year-long battle to clip the chains.